google/clusterfuzz/docs/using-clusterfuzz/workflows/fixing-a-bug.md

 # Fixing a bug

-As important as it is to find bugs, that wouldn't be useful if it wasn't also easy for developers to fix them.
-ClusterFuzz provides the necessary information to reproduce issues, then confirms that fixes are correct.
+Finding bugs is primarily useful if it can help get bugs fixed.
+To make fixing bugs easier, ClusterFuzz provides the necessary information to reproduce issues, and confirms that fixes are correct.

 This document focuses on the testcase details page, since it contains the majority of the relevant information for fixing a bug.